reyestech/Elastic-SIEM-Lab-Runbook/README.md

 ## 17. Scalability and High Availability ##
 Cluster Deployment <br />
-> - Deploy SIEM components such as Elasticsearch, Logstash, and Kibana to achieve scalability and high availability in a clustered environment.
+> - Deploy SIEM components, such as Elasticsearch, Logstash, and Kibana, to achieve scalability and high availability in a clustered environment.

 Load Balancing <br />
 > - Implement load balancing mechanisms to distribute incoming log data evenly across SIEM cluster nodes and ensure optimal performance.

 ## 18. Disaster Recovery and Backup ##
 Backup and Restore  <br />
-> - Establish backup and restore procedures for SIEM data to ensure data integrity and facilitate recovery in case of system failures or data loss.
+> - Establish backup and restore procedures for SIEM data to ensure data integrity and facilitate recovery in the event of system failures or data loss.

 Disaster Recovery Planning <br />
-> - Develop disaster recovery plans and procedures to minimize downtime and restore SIEM functionality during catastrophic events or security breaches. <br />
+> - Develop disaster recovery plans and procedures to minimize downtime and restore SIEM functionality in the event of catastrophic events or security breaches. <br />
 <img src="https://github.com/user-attachments/assets/cbc704c7-6be5-4198-ae3f-9b946100779d" width="50%" />
 <br />

 ----

-<h1> Conclusion  </h1>
+## **Conclusion**
 In today's world, cybersecurity is crucial to any organization.
 That's why SIEMs are an essential tool in any cybersecurity arsenal.
 SIEMs offer remote visibility into security events, allowing us to stay one step ahead of cyber threats by proactively detecting anomalies in our Networks.
-Following Security best practices, maintaining proper documentation, and keeping staff up to date on security standards are crucial to getting the most out of SIEM and providing a safe and secure work environment.
-Doing so can improve your organization's security posture, reduce the risk of cyberattacks, and protect your valuable assets. <br />
+Following Security best practices, maintaining proper documentation, and keeping staff up to date on security standards are crucial to maximizing the benefits of SIEM and ensuring a safe and secure work environment.
+Doing so can enhance your organization's security posture, mitigate the risk of cyberattacks, and safeguard your valuable assets. <br />
 <br />

 <img src="https://github.com/user-attachments/assets/2842366f-6e2f-4270-8f7f-ab499b115f5f" width="60%" />